Shrikanth1997/MC_Project/README.md

 Basic usage:

-Run makein src/
-And then ./ts
+Run make in src/ and then ./ts

 Matlab:
 View the Matlab source files in the MatlabSrc folder